 In 1983 the Dublin Gas Company received its first natural gas supplies and began conversion of its 120000 domestic and industrial consumers.
 In the same year, the ESB power stations in North Wall and Poolbeg were connected to the gas pipeline.
 Bord Gáis took over the assets of Dublin Gas.

 Bord Gáis acquired the stock of Cork Gas in 1985.
-In the meantime, spur lines to Limerick, Dundalk and Carlow and Waterford were bringing natural gas to the country.
+In the meantime, spur lines to Limerick, Dundalk Carlow and Waterford were bringing natural gas to the country.
 The number of domestic customers was expanding considerably.

 In the late 1990s, gas supply continued to expand to towns in the outer suburban belt of Dublin.
 Bord Gáis’ sales, profitability and customer base continued to expand steadily.